RadioAstronomySoftwareGroup/pyuvdata/paper.md

 - Support for data sets containing observations of multiple sources/phase centers.
 -Many new convenience methods for working with interferometric data, including splitting and combining data sets, averaging in time and frequency and applying calibration solutions and flags.

+# Acknowledgements
+This work was supported by the National Science Foundation (AST-1835421); and by the Submillimeter Array, a joint project between the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics, and funded by the Smithsonian Institution and the Academia Sinica.

 # References